erithobra/hw-where-is-carmen-sandiego/README.md

 # To exit the psql terminal use the command
 \q
 ```
-Now your database is ready!!!! good luck detective :wink:
+Now your database is ready!!!! good luck detective :shipit: :mag:

 ## Exercise